ripienaar/travlrmap/index.md

   * Full control over the Google Map like enabling or disabling the street view options
   * Support for 3rd party map tile sets like Map Quest and Open Streetmap
   * Support multiple datasets to let you track places you've been and places you'd like to go
+  * Support saving points to a specified data file